PKI Proxy Getting Started

 Windows Certificate Store

-PKI Proxy supports selecting certificates installed to either the System certificate store or the current user's certificate store.
-From either the System Store or User Store select the desired certificate from the list.
+PKI Proxy supports selecting certificates installed to either the system certificate store or the current user's certificate store.
+To do that, go to either the System Store or User Store tab and select the desired certificate from the list.

 Hardware Tokens / PKCS#11